South Devon Railway (heritage railway): Route

 The line is 6 miles and 51 chains long (10.7 km).
 It stretches from Totnes (Riverside) to Buckfastleigh.
 Staverton is the only intermediate station on the line which is served by all trains; however, Nappers Halt is a short distance to the east of Staverton and is served by occasional special trains.
 Just north of Staverton is a signal box known as Bishops Bridge where there is the only passing loop on the line.

 For most of its route, the line runs to the east or north of the River Dart.
 This means that the river views are best seen to the left of the train when facing Buckfastleigh and to the right of the train when facing Totnes.

 Services

 Trains on the South Devon Railway operate daily from late March to the end of October.
 On most days, a single train set operates, providing four journeys a day in each direction.
 On busy days (most of the school holidays), two train sets operate, providing more journeys.

-Filming location

-The railway has been used as a filming location for period films and television programmes.
-It featured in early scenes of the BBC's 2015 mini-series And Then There Were None.